accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

 ### Q&A Snapshot
 *   **Q: What does this Chrome extension do?**
     A: It's a sample extension that shows how to implement a secure user login system (Sign in with Google) and a payment system (using Stripe) within a browser extension.
-*   **Q: How does it manage user data?**
-    A: It uses Firebase Authentication for the sign-in process and the Firestore database to securely track user data and payment status in real-time.
 *   **Q: Who is this project for?**
     A: It is for developers who want to learn how to build professional Chrome extensions that require user accounts and payment capabilities.
 *   **Q: What technologies were used in this Chrome Extension?**
     A: The extension was built with JavaScript and the Chrome Extension APIs.
 It uses Firebase for authentication and database services, and the Stripe API for payment processing.

-© 2024 Accaderi.
-All rights reserved.

 ---